yugabyte/yugabyte-db/docs/content/stable/quick-start/build-apps/java/ysql-ebeans.md

 {{< note title="Note" >}}

 - `orderline` is a child table of the parent `orders` table connected using a foreign key constraint.
-- `users` are connected with `orders` using a foreign Key constraint so that no order can be placed with invalid user and that user has to be present in the users table.
+- `users` are connected with `orders` using a foreign Key constraint so that no order can be placed with an invalid user, and that user has to be present in the users table.
 {{< /note >}}

 ### Using the REST API